 Frequently Asked Questions

-This FAQs section aims to provide clarity on the proposals and public consultation to help you provide feedback.
-If you don’t find the answers you’re looking for in this document, you can contact the team on [email protected]
+This document provides clarity on the proposals and public consultation to help you provide feedback.
+If you don’t find the answers you’re looking for, you can contact the team on [email protected]

 We are also holding several in person drop-in events during the consultation period.
-During the events, members of the project team will be available to answer your questions and provide you with more information about the proposed schemes.
+During the events, members of the project team will be on hand to answer questions and provide you with more information.

 General